rlczddl/awesome-3d-human-reconstruction/README.md

-# awesome 3d human reconstruction  [ curated list of related resources for 3d human reconstruction.
+# awesome 3d human reconstruction
+A curated list of  of related resources for 3d human reconstruction.

 ## Contents
  - [papers](#3d-human)